- The Name Is Bond, James Bond:

 - New Old Flame: Aimee for Eliot in "The Two-Horse Job".

-- Never Mess with Granny: Played for laughs in "The 15 Minutes Job" when Elliot and Parker are staging a purse-snatching to try and get the mark to be a hero, the mark walks by without blinking an eye but an elderly lady starts whacking Elliot over and over and over again.
+- Never Mess with Granny: Played for laughs in "The 15 Minutes Job" when Eliot and Parker are staging a purse-snatching to try and get the mark to be a hero, the mark walks by without blinking an eye but an elderly lady starts whacking Eliot over and over and over again.
 The hits are completely ineffective but she keeps at it until he hands Parker back her purse.
-Then Parker encourages her to give Elliot one more thwat.
+Then Parker encourages her to give Eliot one more thwat.